 Don’t just say you will read the Bible when you are free or when it is convenient for you; fix a definite time daily for reading, studying and meditating in the Bible, and be disciplined to maintain the time.

-Always have your note book and pen beside you while reading and studying the Bible to jot down the lessons you have learned, the truths you have discovered, and what God has said to you.
+Always have your note book and pen beside you while reading and studying the Bible to jot down the lessons you have learned, the truths you have discovered, the promises to claim, and whatever God has said to you.
 You can also use a marker to keep track of key verses.

 Take time also to regularly review, mediate, internalize and pray on the spiritual truths you have discovered while studying God’s Word (Eph.
 5:15-17, 1 Tim.
 4:13-16).